 1. Koutoubia Mosque

 Koutoubia Mosque is the largest Mosque and most famous landmark in Marrakesh.
 It towers above the city, with a Minaret 65ft tall.
-If you are a non-Muslim, you will not be able to enter, but it is worth getting pictures from the outside.
+The mosque was built in the 12th century under the Almohad dynasty and is a fine example of Moroccan-Andalusian architecture.

 Cost – Free if you walk!
 Otherwise, the cost of a taxi from within the Medina should not be more than around 20/30Dh.